elan-ev/tobira/docs/dev-workflow.md

 - Lint with ESLint: `npm run lint`
 - Build a new bundle with Webpack: `npm run build:dev`

-However, due to our Webpack configuration, ESLint and TypeScript are already used during a normal webpack invocation, so the last of these three commands is sufficient.
+However, due to our Webpack configuration, ESLint and TypeScript are already used during a normal Webpack invocation, so the last of these three commands is sufficient.

 #### Watching